douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Searching Algorithms

 Searching algorithms are techniques used to find or retrieve an element from a dataset.
 These algorithms vary in their methodology and efficiency, depending on the structure of the data and the nature of the search.
-Let\'s explore four fundamental searching algorithms: Linear search, Binary search, Depth-first search (DFS), and Breadth-first search (BFS).
+Let's explore four fundamental searching algorithms: Linear search, Binary search, Depth-first search (DFS), and Breadth-first search (BFS).

 ### Linear Search